 Creating a circle of friends from the expat community is always helpful because you know they’re in a similar situation.
 Being surrounded by expats who get this is truly what makes Hamburg survivable.

 3. Don’t skip out on the tourist attractions

-Hamburg’s beauty is often understated.
-It’s considered a German-only travel destination, because international tourists tend to focus on Berlin and Munich.
-But there are just as many awesome tourist attractions here to see, so if you plan to move here, I highly recommend visiting Hamburg’s tourist attractions, not only because you’ll love the city even more, but you’ll also be prepared for when relatives come to visit.
+But there are just as many awesome tourist attractions here to see, so if you plan to move here, we highly recommend visiting Hamburg’s tourist attractions, not only because you’ll love the city even more, but you’ll also be prepared for when relatives come to visit.

-Here is an overview of some of my favourites:
+Here is an overview of some of top sights: